salvia-kit/salvia-kit/README.md

 ## 📦 Dashboard Features

 - Support of the active route (styled by default).
-- Fully customizable and without external dependencies
+- Fully customizable and without external dependencies.
 - No vendor lock-in, you can export it and integrate it in your project.
 - Sidenav aligned left or right according to your preferences (on mobile).